-Agile Testing Methodology — 5 Examples for the Agile Tester
+Agile Testing Methodology: 5 Examples for the Agile Tester

-Read along or skip to a section:
+Read along or skip to the section that interests you most:

 - Agile Testing Supports Continuous Testing

 Is your organization in a highly regulated industry?
 Learn how to transition to Agile without losing traceability.
 Download the white paper: Transitioning to Agile in a Safety-Critical Environment >>

 Just as the Agile development methodology breaks down larger elements of feature development into smaller, more manageable pieces (such as user stories, tasks, and technical requirements), an Agile testing methodology breaks down larger testing elements into smaller, more specific tests with a narrower focus on a specific user story, task, technical requirement, etc.

 By breaking testing down into these “bite-size” blocks, Agile testing allows testing to happen in a more timely and efficient manner.